hpcaitech/ColossalAI/applications/ColossalChat/examples/README.md

 Answer: The causes to this problem are two-fold.
 Check your reward model, make sure that it gives positive and strong reward for good cases and negative, strong reward for bad responses.
 You should also try different hyperparameter settings.

 #### Q4: Generation is garbage
 Answer: Yes, this happens and is well documented by other implementations.
 After training for too many episodes, the actor gradually deviate from its original state, which may leads to decrease in language modeling capabilities.
-A way to fix this is to add suppervised loss during PPO.
+A way to fix this is to add supervised loss during PPO.
 Set ptx_coef to a none-zero value (between 0 and 1), which balances PPO loss and sft loss.

 ## Alternative Option For RLHF: Direct Preference Optimization